 While we cover a good deal of information on the site, Resorts Gal specializes in providing detailed information about the Walt Disney World Resorts.
 Browse our Disney World Resort Reviews to begin planning your next Disney vacation.

 Did you know?
 The Disney Skyliner drops guests off right outside Epcot’s International Gateway.
-If you are interested in staying at one of the Skyliner Resorts, you might enjoy our review of Disney’s Riviera Resort.
-And the Caribbean Beach Resort (review) sits right next door.
+If you are interested in staying at one of the Skyliner Resorts, you might enjoy one of the following resorts:

 Do you plan on riding Mission: Space on your Epcot vacation?
 You won’t see me there!
 Let me know in the comments below.